icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [a11y-accessibility-first](https://github.com/gagdmac/a11y-accessibility-first) - An Angular template compliant with WCAG 2.2, incorporating an accessibility component to enhance overall accessibility in your project.
 * [ngx-accessible-ui](https://github.com/ShakeelKadri/ngx-accessible-ui) - Accessible Navigation & Menu Directives for Angular 9+.
 Directives comply with WCAG 2.1 Level AA and the European Accessibility Act 2025, ensuring a highly inclusive web experience.
 * [easy](https://github.com/richpauly13/easy) - Uncomplicated Angular styles with a11y.
+* [a11y-libraries](https://github.com/LDV2k3/a11y-libraries) - A range of accessibility solutions for Angular.

 ### AI